Father’s Day Ecommerce Facts You Need to Know

 Mobile Shopping is Big Business

-Mobilegeddon will play an important role in affecting what retailers win the most with mobile shopping, inclusive of tablet users.
-About 21% will shop for dad using either their mobile phone or a tablet.
-But sites that are not optimized to meet Google’s new update for mobile-friendly search will miss out.
+Mobile shopping will play an important role in affecting which retailers win the most sales.
+About 37% will shop for dad using either their mobile phone or a tablet.
+Of importance to note: Sites that are not optimized to meet Google’s new update for mobile-friendly search will miss out because new updates mandate that all websites offer a mobile-friendly shopping experience.

 Most Shoppers Want a Deal for Dad

-Over 48% of shoppers would like to see a substantial deal offered this year on Father’s Day with about 36% being influenced by a coupon.
-And 50% of mobile users will research prices (webrooming) and compare them while searching for digital coupons that they can redeem to get a deal on their Father’s Day purchase.
+Everyone loves a good deal.
+That’s why more than 48% of shoppers would like to see a unique value proposition offered this year for Father’s Day, with about 36% being influenced by a coupon.
+Furthermore, 50% of mobile users will research prices, via a process called webrooming, and will compare them while searching for digital coupons that they can redeem to get a deal on a Father’s Day purchase.

 Dad is loved and assuredly popular.
-Telling of this is the fact that the average consumer spend this year will hover around $100 (accounting for 55% of consumer average spending).
+Telling of this is a National Retail Federation report finding that the average consumer spend this year will hover around $139, accounting for a 53% 10-year increase in average consumer spending overall.
 About 23% of shoppers plan to splurge between $100 and $250, just 12% plan to exceed $250, and about 10% will be undecided about their budget.
 For each shopper you convert, you stand to do at least $100 in business.

 Your Returns Policy Matters